 It started with me having to make a difficult decision.
 Difficult, because I did not have a sense of what I needed or wanted, what would be the right thing for me to do.
 There was no inkling, and I did not have enough information to let my mind derive at a logical, rational conclusion.
-The reason for decision making and finding an answer was very significant, a matter of life and death, no kidding.
+The reason for decision making was very significant, a matter of life and death, no kidding.

 At this time, a friend of mine reminded me: “Why don’t you ask your heart?
 It knows everything.”
 Thanks for that.

 Soon after, I went inside and asked my heart.
 However, my anxious mind barged in, arriving at all sorts of answers and reasons why and why not.
 My mind is very smart, and it went on and on, especially, after it noticed that it had my attention.
 The solutions were not very important, there were not many.
 The exciting part was the justification, the banter with thoughts and nuances of meaning.

 You ask: “How do you know it is not your heart talking but your mind?”
 Good question!
 In my experience, the heart gives plain answers, the mind needs to justify whatever it comes up with.
 It wants to boast and tell you how clever it is.
 If you hear a reason why, validation or dismissal, then it is the mind talking.

 My mind, as soon as it calmed down from its all-consuming, exciting self-debates, it fell back into anxiety.
 And every time it returned from solution hunting and dissecting analyses, fear was already waiting.
 Oh, what a dilemma.
 Soon, it even dreaded to look for answers because it was too scary to anticipate, what would happen at its next return, during its time of absence.
 When things were out of control?
 What to do?